Rani Abhishek Bunty aur Babli

 A fiercely feminist plot

-In how many modern films have we seen a witty and somewhat naïve leading lady being bestowed with great authority?
-Babli is independent, audacious and an absolute firecracker – just the kind of women Hindi cinema ought to produce more as leads.
+How many modern films feature a witty, slightly naïve leading lady entrusted with real authority?
+Babli is independent, audacious, and an absolute firecracker – exactly the kind of woman Hindi cinema needs more of in its leading roles.

 Bunty aur Babli Rani Mukerji